 - Use FinViz.com to find the ATR of the stock or ETF you are going to buy and plug it into the equation above

-- You need to know what kind of risk you can handle, which comes from investing and trading with real money in real-time.
+- You must know the risk you can handle, which only comes from trading with real money in real-time.

-- Be a professional and treat your investing and trading like a business
+- Be a professional and treat your trading like a business.